 Rising Above the Fog | What Now?

 Are you depressed, or do you have a tendency towards depression?
 It isn’t the end of the world, you know.
 There is hope, there is help.
 See your doctor, see a counselor, talk to your pastor, your husband, your friends.
-If you need a guide to habits that will help you toward recovery, consider getting the book when it’s released in July.
-Until then, click here to get updates.
+If you need a guide to habits that will help you toward recovery, consider getting this book.